Product features vs benefits: Which ones are better? And what about bullets?

 This is the benefit.

 The benefit is 100% necessary if you wish to reach the most amount of customers, including new ones or first timers.
-However, rattling of a list of features vs benefits may seem pretty impressive to a young teenager and his or her friends who've already familiar with the company or product.
+However, rattling of a list of features vs benefits may seem pretty impressive to a young teenager and his or her friends who've already familiarized themselves with the company or product.

 The length of a benefit can be anywhere from about a line or two to as much as a couple paragraphs long.
 There’s no exact science with creating them.